AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ## Act 1: Jigow (Chapter 1)

 - The characters compete in the Festival of Merit
-- The characters race the rivals to find the Emerald Eye (and the Jewel of Three Prayers) at the Prayer Site of Sehanine
+- The characters race the rivals to find the Emerald Eye (and the dormant Jewel of Three Prayers) at the Prayer Site of Sehanine
 - LEVEL 4

 ## Act 2: Awakening the Jewel (Chapter 2 & 3)